Sky Eats Airplane: Two new members, The Sound of Symmetry, and departure of Johno Erickson and Bryan Zimmerman (2009–2010)

-In December 2009, Sky Eats Airplane released a blog saying; After going through over 1000 messages, they have found not one but two new members: Bryan Zimmerman and Elliot Coleman.
+In December 2009, Sky Eats Airplane released a blog saying; After going through over 1,000 messages, they have found not one but two new members: Bryan Zimmerman and Elliot Coleman.
 This blog was also met with negative reaction as they announced that Johno would definitely be leaving the band, to be replaced by Coleman.
-They played their first show with new vocalist Bryan Zimmerman and new bassist at The Pulse in Berlin, Maryland with Equal Vision label mates Life On Repeat.
-The band released an EP entitled The Sound of Symmetry in April 2010, with Taylor Larson of Oceanic Recording in Bethesda, MD, and have several tour dates lined up, and toured all throughout 2010.
+They played their first show with new vocalist Bryan Zimmerman and new bassist at The Pulse in Berlin, Maryland with Equal Vision label mates Life on Repeat.
+The band released an EP entitled The Sound of Symmetry in April 2010, with Taylor Larson of Oceanic Recording in Bethesda, Maryland, and have several tour dates lined up, and toured all throughout 2010.

-A couple days after announcing that they had planned on releasing new material, but were planning on taking a short break; new vocalist "Bryan Zimmerman" announced his departure for unknown reasons.
+A couple days after announcing that they had planned on releasing new material, but were planning on taking a short break; new vocalist Bryan Zimmerman announced his departure for unknown reasons.

 Hiatus and other projects (2010–present)

-In December 2010, Luis Dubuc of The Secret Handshake stated that Zack Ordway, Elliot Coleman, and Travis Orbin were members of Luis' metal band Of Legends, and were confirmed for a U.S. tour spring of 2011.[13]
-Elliot Coleman was involved in three projects at the time: Of Man Not Of Machine (featuring Misha Mansoor of Periphery), Zelliack (a soul/R 'n' B/jazz side project with Zack Ordway) and the progressive metal group Tesseract, but departed from Tesseract in June 2012.
+In December 2010, Luis Dubuc of The Secret Handshake stated that Zack Ordway, Elliot Coleman, and Travis Orbin were members of Luis' metal band Of Legends, and were confirmed for a U.S. tour spring of 2011.
+Elliot Coleman was involved in three projects at the time: Of Man Not of Machine (featuring Misha Mansoor of Periphery), Zelliack (a soul/R&B/jazz side project with Zack Ordway), and the progressive metal group Tesseract, but departed from Tesseract in June 2012.
 Zack Ordway and Travis Orbin are members of an "Alien Metal" project called Killtrox and the Motherships.